Rate Limiting

 enableProtection | boolean | false | Enables deny-list tracking on repeated failures. |

-denyListThreshold | number | 30 | Consecutive failures before an identifier is blocked (24h).
+denyListThreshold | number | 30 | Failures inside a rolling 10-minute window before a value is cached as blocked for up to 24 hours.
 Requires enableProtection: true. |

 denyList | ProtectionLists | undefined | Static deny lists.
 See Protection and deny lists. |